otrw/technical-notes/README.md

 ## About
 I’m collecting these notes as I work through learning Docker, Ansible, Git, and other tools.

-This repo replaces some of my Obsidian workflow with everything tracked in Git.
+This repo replaces some of my Obsidian workflow.

-## Roadmap
+## TODO

 - Add more Ansible examples
 - Expand Dockerfile notes